paszu/3DSRepo/Region-Changing.md

 #### Instructions

-1. Copy and merge the `3ds` folder from the downgrade_check zip to the root of your SD card
 1. Copy `sysUpdater.cia` from the sysUpdater zip to the root of your SD card
+1. Copy `FBI.cia` from the FBI zip to the root of your SD card
 2. Copy `SecureInfo_A` from the folder of the region you want to switch to from `SecureInfo_A.zip` to the root of your SD card
 2. Delete any existing `updates` folder from your SD card if there is one
 3. Copy the `updates` folder from the 9.2.0 firmware zip to the root of your SD card
 4. Eject your SD card and put it back in your 3DS
-5. Use FBI to install `sysUpdater.cia`
+5. Use FBI to install `sysUpdater.cia` and `FBI.cia` *(keep track of which FBI was installed via CIA and which was injected into H&S)*
 6. Get back to the home menu then open sysUpdater
 7. Press Y to downgrade to the region you want to switch to
 11. If you get an error before installation, power off your 3DS by holding the power button and try again (this can take many tries)